Tag Archive for: Realty ONE Group Western Slope

 Crested Butte Leaf Peeping

-We took at day trip the last weekend in September to go leaf peeping from Grand Junction to Crested Butte.
-We took Kebler Pass, it’s only open during the summer months.
+We decided on a day trip the last weekend in September to go leaf peeping from Grand Junction to Crested Butte.
+We drove Kebler Pass, which is only open during the summer months.
 It was stunning.
-We stopped at our favorite spot for tea/coffee, Rumors, and ate at McGill’s Restaurant.
+Of course we stopped at our favorite spot for tea/coffee, Rumors, and ate at McGill’s Restaurant.
 Both are located on the main drag, Elk Ave.
 Supposedly the largest Aspen grove is found along Kebler Pass.
 The leaves were amazing, and while the pass was popular, there wasn’t any “traffic” to contend with.

 We left Grand Junction and drove to Paonia, then the Kebler Pass to and from Crested Butte.
 On our way back, we drove through Redstone and had a picnic dinner along the river, then to Glenwood Springs and came back I-70 to Grand Junction.
 But we could have come back via Paonia and stayed off I-70 if we wanted to.
 But we like making a loop to see different things vs coming back the same way.